Summer 2026

 Session D: July 6-August 14

-Many of the medical and scientific terms we use are derived from ancient Greek and Latin.
-Learning ancient Greek and Latin word elements will enable you to discover etymological techniques for deciphering new and unknown terms.
-The ancient Hippocratic Oath and other texts by ancient medical writers on topics such as neurological disorders and women’s health will be read to learn about how ancient physicians were trained and what it was like to be a patient.
-This class will provide you with semantic skills in preparation for or advanced work in the medical and biological sciences and has traditionally enhanced students’ performance in taking standardized examinations utilizing medical vocabulary.
-No knowledge of Greek or Latin is required.
+In this class you will learn how ancient Greek and Latin are used in medical and scientific terminology today, to discover etymological techniques for deciphering new and unknown terms.
+We will read the ancient Hippocratic Oath and other texts by ancient medical writers to find out about the training of ancient physicians, treatments for fractures, beliefs about how disorders such as epilepsy arose, the experience of patients, and more.
+This fully online and asynchronous class will provide you with semantic skills in preparation for advanced work in the medical and biological sciences and has traditionally enhanced students’ performance in taking standardized examinations utilizing medical vocabulary.
+No knowledge of Greek or Latin is required and there are no required synchronous meetings.

 Designed for anyone who wishes to acquire reading knowledge of ancient Greek; replaces 2+ semesters of traditional study.
 Lectures, discussions, drills and tutorial sessions on grammar and vocabulary; readings in prose and poetry (e.g., Homer, Plato, Greek Tragedy, the Gospels).